JS-Hub-ZW/hackathon-board/README.md

 ## Testing
 ### Cypress
-We use cypres for End 2 End tests and for components tests.
+We use cypres for [E2E tests](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test) and for [Components tests](https://docs.cypress.io/guides/component-testing/overview).

 To run it type the following: